chaserda/ai-saas/README.md

 In order for the PlanetScale to sync with Stripe profiles, you will need to setup your Stripe Webhook.
 Go to Stripe > Dashboard > Developers > WebHooks

-- You will then need to `Add Endpoint`
+- You will then need to click `Add Endpoint`
 - Click `Test in local environment` and run the prompted commands
 - After these commands are completed you will be presented a Webhook Key.
 Put this key in your .env file under `STRIPE_WEBHOOK_SECRET`
 - IMPORTANT: You will need to run this listener every time you start up your application.